How target distributions shape optimal stochastic resetting: Optimal resetting strategy: Numerical results

+As usual, gradient descent is expected to converge to the local minimum whose attraction basin includes the initial condition, and does not provide any information about global optimality.
+This issue is related to the nonconvexity of the cost function, which can feature multiple local minima.
+We mitigate this risk by varying the initial resetting profile, $r_0(x)$, either zero or positive uniform values.
+Numerical parameters typically adopted are $N\in\{501,1001,2001\}$, $\lambda_0\in\{10^5,10^6,10^7\}$.
+The most consuming task in our gradient descent algorithm is to compute the functional derivative, which is detailed in Appendix \ref{ap:num-rec}.

-The optimal search strategy with bulk resetting cannot be derived analytically for any $P(x_T)$, because Eq.~\eqref{eq:sol-r-const} does not have an analytical solution for arbitrary $r(x)$.
-We therefore present numerical solutions, based on gradient descent algorithms~\cite{Folena23physicaa}, leading to the optimal $r^*(x)$---see Sec.~IV of \cite{SM}.
-The obtained optimal strategy displays robust features for $\beta>1$, as shown in Fig.~\ref{fig:optimal_num}: there appears a value $x_J$ that separates zero resetting and nonzero resetting regions, i.e., $r^*(x)=0$ for $0<|x|<x_J$, whereas $r^*(x)\ne 0$ for $x_J<|x|<1$.
+In the case of the beta family of target distributions introduced in Eq.~\eqref{eq:PTbeta}, the optimal strategy obtained displays robust features as shown in Fig.~\ref{fig:optimal_num}.
+For $\beta \leq 1$, the numerically optimal resetting strategy converges to vanishing bulk resetting rate as theoretically predicted.
+For $\beta>1$, there appears a value $x_J$ that separates zero resetting and nonzero resetting regions, i.e., $r^*(x)=0$ for $0<|x|<x_J$, whereas $r^*(x)\ne 0$ for $x_J<|x|<1$.
 Resetting is suppressed in $|x|<x_J$ to ensure uninterrupted exploration.
-For $|x|>x_J$, resetting is significantly inhomogeneous, displaying quite high values close to the walls.
-At $|x|=x_J$ the numerical results evidence the presence of a Dirac delta contribution to $r(x)$, which is corroborated by the use of different meshes.
-Interestingly, we report that the qualitative features of the profile for the optimal resetting obtained, i.e., the vanishing window, the peak and the high heterogeneity, are robust for other families with accumulation of probability in the center, as detailed in Sec.~V of \cite{SM}.
-We further find that, for a specific family of target distributions, resetting strategies consisting in two symmetric delta peaks are the exact optimal solution, as detailed in Sec.~V of \cite{SM}.
+For $|x|>x_J$, resetting is significantly heterogeneous, displaying quite high values close to the walls, i.e., for $|x|\to1$.
+At $|x|=x_J$ the numerical results evidence the presence of a Dirac delta contribution to $r(x)$, which is corroborated by the use of different meshes---the peak amplitude is proportional to $N$ with a mesh size scaling as $1/N$.
+Interestingly, we observe that the qualitative features of the profile for the optimal resetting obtained, i.e., the vanishing window, the peak and the high heterogeneity, are robust for other families with accumulation of probability in the center, as detailed in Appendix~\ref{ap:rob}.

+One of the most remarkable features of our optimal resetting profile is the emergence of Dirac-delta contributions.
+To the best of our knowledge, this is the first instance of such a resetting strategy.
+Although peculiar, delta-like resetting for certain points has no physical issues: It can be regarded, for instance, as a limit process in a narrow spatial window, inside which one has a large homogeneous resetting rate.
+As this spatial window becomes narrower, the large homogeneous resetting rate increases while the area remains constant.
+A heuristic interpretation of a Dirac-delta resetting and its practical implementation are given in Appendix~\ref{ap:dirac}.
+For some target distributions, the optimal resetting strategy consists of two symmetric delta peaks only.
+Specifically, let us consider the family

+with $0<a<(117 + \sqrt{8169})/23$.
+These specific coefficients are chosen to have a monoparametric distribution family, and the interval of $a$ stems from $p(x_T;a)\geq 0$ for all $0<x_T<1$.
+When the optimal resetting is different from the nonresetting strategy in the bulk, the optimal strategy comprises two symmetric Dirac delta functions at specific positions and with specific intensity that can be numerically derived.